 Impact On Healthcare Decisions

 A living will directly impacts healthcare decisions by providing clear directives to medical professionals and family members.
 It minimizes ambiguity, ensuring personal medical preferences are followed.
 In critical situations, it helps healthcare providers make informed decisions aligned with the patient’s desires.
 It also eases the emotional burden on family members, as they can refer to the document for guidance.
-By outlining specific treatments and interventions, the living will ensures that the individual’s healthcare choices are respected and maintained consistently.
+By outlining specific treatments and interventions, the living will ensure that the individual’s healthcare choices are respected and maintained consistently.

 Providing a legal framework for these decisions, a living will ensures consistent application of personal healthcare preferences, aligning with Florida’s legal and medical standards.